Elbasvir / Grazoprevir Dosage

-Use: With or without ribavirin, for the treatment of chronic HCV genotypes 1 or 4 infection
+Use: For the treatment of chronic HCV genotype 1 or 4 infection

 Renal Dose Adjustments

 Any degree of renal dysfunction: No adjustment recommended.

--If required, the manufacturer product information for ribavirin tablet should be consulted for recommended ribavirin dose in patients with CrCl up to 50 mL/min.
+-The manufacturer product information for ribavirin tablets should be consulted regarding use in patients with CrCl up to 50 mL/min (if applicable).